oleg-shilo/sublime-codemap/README.md

 <a name="installation"></a>
 ## Installation

-Note the plugin was developed and tested against ST3 but not ST2.
+Note: the plugin was developed and tested against Sublime Text v3 and higher (but not ST2).

 *__Package Control__*